Inflect logo

 Power Analysis

-Nuremberg benefits from Germany’s transition to sustainable energy, offering a power profile that aligns with corporate environmental goals.
+Nuremberg benefits from the German transition to sustainable energy, offering a power profile that aligns with corporate environmental goals.

-Average Cost Of Power: Industrial electricity is priced at €0.15/kWh, as of September 2025.
-This rate offers a stable cost basis for large-scale deployments compared to fluctuating consumer prices.
-The local energy mix is carbon-conscious, with roughly 55% of power derived from renewable sources.
+Average Cost Of Power: Industrial electricity is priced at €0.15/kWh, as of January 2026.
+This rate offers a stable cost basis for large-scale deployments.
+The local energy mix is carbon-conscious, with approximately 55% of power derived from renewable sources.

 Power Grid Reliability: The local grid is well-engineered and utilizes multi-substation support to serve the heavy industrial corridors where most data centers are situated.